 - Support the department to maintain knowledge management systems around resource development (ensuring documents are posted on AMS as applicable, maintaining proposal libraries, documenting lessons learned, etc.)

-- Travel to Save the Children country offices to conduct award reviews, provide operations support and build CO capacity on SCUS systems and donor requirements.
+- Travel to Save the Children country offices to conduct award reviews as part of the responsibilities described above, provide operations support and build CO capacity on SCUS systems and donor requirements.

-- Ability to travel 20% of time as required to support high priority humanitarian responses, strategic initiatives and project implementation.
+- Willingness and ability to travel internationally (and domestically) up to 20% of time, as required, to support high priority humanitarian responses, strategic initiatives and project implementation

 - Experience working with and raising funds from OFDA, BPRM, WFP and UNHCR strongly preferred